CuTeGen: An LLM-Based Agentic Framework for Generation and Optimization of High-Performance GPU Kernels using CuTe: Method

 \paragraph{Task Formulation and Objective.} CuTeGen takes as input a PyTorch specification of the target computation, typically written as a \texttt{torch.nn.Module} whose \texttt{forward} method defines the intended semantics.
-The user may additionally provide helper code for constructing representative input tensors, mainly to specify expected tensor shapes, data types, and invocation patterns.
+The specification may additionally provide helper code for constructing representative input tensors, mainly to specify expected tensor shapes, data types, and invocation patterns.
 Based on this specification, CuTeGen synthesizes a functionally equivalent implementation in which performance-critical PyTorch operators are replaced by custom GPU kernels.
 The output of CuTeGen is therefore not just a generated kernel, but an optimized implementation that can be invoked under the same high-level interface as the original PyTorch code.
-From the user’s perspective, adopting CuTeGen only requires providing a correct reference implementation together with representative inputs; CuTeGen then handles kernel generation and iterative optimization toward improved execution performance.
-This task formulation also aligns with standardized evaluation setups used in benchmarks such as KernelBench \cite{ouyang2025kernelbench}.
+From the user's perspective, adopting CuTeGen only requires providing a correct reference implementation together with representative inputs; CuTeGen then handles kernel generation and iterative optimization toward improved execution performance.
+This task formulation also aligns with standardized evaluation setups used in benchmarks such as KernelBench~\cite{ouyang2025kernelbench}.

 In our framework, we explicitly guide the model to generate kernels using the \textbf{CuTe} abstraction layer.
-CuTe provides structured tensor and layout abstractions that expose performance-critical design choices such as tiling strategies, memory layouts, and execution organization.
-Table~\ref{tab:abstraction_comparison} compares CuTe with alternative GPU programming abstractions across key optimization capabilities and levels of hardware control.
-This comparison highlights the role of CuTe as a structured intermediate representation that preserves low-level expressiveness while providing a stable foundation for iterative optimization.
-Compared to raw CUDA programming, these abstractions make kernel generation more tractable for language models while still enabling low-level control over GPU execution.
-At the same time, CuTe remains lower-level than higher-level DSLs such as Triton or ThunderKittens, allowing fine-grained control over kernel behavior while constraining the synthesis space in a way that supports iterative optimization.
+CuTe provides structured tensor and layout abstractions that expose performance-critical design choices such as tiling strategies, memory layouts, and execution organization while preserving low-level control over GPU execution.
+Compared to raw CUDA, these abstractions make kernel generation more tractable for language models, while remaining lower-level than DSLs such as Triton or ThunderKittens.
+This combination provides a stable representation for iterative refinement while retaining the flexibility needed for hardware-aware optimization.